-PRAYON operates near its production site of Engis a mono-landfill - in Wallonia also known as "Centres d'Enfouissement Technique" or CET of class 5.2^3 of " Engihoul " - where the surpluses of phosphogypsum from the production process are disposed off.
-The levels of 226Ra in groundwater samples are followed through six piezometers.
+PRAYON operates near its production site of Engis a mono-landfill - in Wallonia also known as "Centres d'Enfouissement Technique" or CET of class $5.2^3$ of " Engihoul " - where the surpluses of phosphogypsum from the production process are disposed off.
+The levels of Ra in groundwater samples are followed through six piezometers.
 The measured values are of the order of magnitude of the background concentrations.
 It is also the case for the radon outdoor concentration at the surface of the site.

 There is also in Engis a former phosphogypsum stack - the Hardémont site - which is not in operation anymore (see the surveillance report of 2010).
-A measurement in gross alpha en gross beta has been carried out in 2013 on a water sample from the Giltay brook which collects the run-off water of the Hardémont stack.
-The measured values were low and below the screening values for drinking water.
+Analyses of vegetation (clover and birch leaves) have been carried out in 2014 in order to assess the transfer of the radioactive substances from the phosphogypsum to the vegetation.